I’m busy being a struggling art student…..but I’m still around.

 Happy Halloween everyone!
 May your night be filled with beautiful darkness….

-Anonymous asked: Thanks soo much for featuring a lot of my photos on here I know without your blog/tumblr a lot of my work would not have been seen so thank you thank you!
+Anonymous said: Thanks soo much for featuring a lot of my photos on here I know without your blog/tumblr a lot of my work would not have been seen so thank you thank you!
 Much love to you and all that you do -Amanda

 Aww I send the love right back at ya!
 Thank you for inspiring people with your wonderful photos and I hope to see more wonderful stuff from you.
 Thank you for this kind message. : )

-Anonymous asked: I just wanted to let you know how beautiful your work is and how, as a "white" goth who often complains that all the art our subculture makes features white women how happy your blog makes me.
+Anonymous said: I just wanted to let you know how beautiful your work is and how, as a "white" goth who often complains that all the art our subculture makes features white women how happy your blog makes me.
 I complained once in an art gallery that all the pinups looked like the same white girl with different hair... and then I looked at my own paintings and they weren't much more diverse.
 DUH.
 Privilege blindness is a helluva drug.
 Trying to gradually retrain my brain to avoid it.
 Your beautiful blog helps!

 Well this isn’t necessarily “my work” but I’m guessing you mean my work in creating this blog and for that I say thank you.
 It’s nice to see people expanding their perception of beauty…..they make the best artists. : )